danbraun/blog/src/posts/2023-01-20-responsive-images-shortcode.md

 ## Conclusion

 I didn't anticipate digging quite so deep into making some images appear on my blog site.
 I haven't even got pagination figured out yet!
-But I'm really happy to appease our Lighthouse overload, though I am told there's more work to do.
+But I'm really happy to appease our Lighthouse overlords.

-For example, my Google font is causing FOUC and I probably don't need that render blocking FontAwesome library for these 2 icons I'm using.
+This idea could be extended.
+For example, I could add more parameters to return a smaller, floated image.
+Currently all my images using this shortcode take up the full with of the main column.

+Since I couldn't bare the irony of ending this post as the only entry without an image, here's some vegetables:

+{% blogImage filename="buttercup-squash", alt="Buttercup squash lined up on a deck railing", caption="Buttercup squash from my garden, 2022 season" %}